miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 I do have to be thoughtful about not renaming tables and fields on people if they start working with the system before those decisions are locked down.
-In other words, if I recycle TodoApp as a Competitor-list, then make a real Competitor table later on, I've broken reverse compatibly&#151;especially disruptive considering the auto-git-deploy system.
+In other words, if I recycle TodoApp as a Competitor-list, then make a real Competitor table later on, I've broken reverse compatibly—especially disruptive considering the auto-git-deploy system.

 ### The Obsolescence of Python APIs Is Rarely Actually Obsolete